Nature’s Treasures Class 6 Questions and Answers NCERT Solutions

 Question 15.

 There is an increasing demand of trees to meet the requirements of industries and for housing.
-Therefore trees are being cut.
+Therefore, trees are being felled.
 Is it justified?
 Discuss and prepare a brief report.

 Answer: